B2B ecommerce is the process of marketing and selling products between two businesses online.

-For example, The Elephant Pants strikes a similar balance between B2B and B2C through their wholesale ecommerce platform on Shopify Plus.
-This includes a number of the B2C elements already mentioned; namely, an easy-to-find search bar, quick access to previous Orders, an online catalog for browsing, and transparent pricing:
+For example, The Elephant Pants strikes a similar balance between B2B and B2C through its wholesale ecommerce platform on Shopify Plus.
+This includes a number of the B2C elements already mentioned—namely, an easy-to-find search bar, quick access to previous orders, an online catalog for browsing, and transparent pricing:

-As The Elephant Pants CFO and founder, James Brooks, explained to me:
+As The Elephant Pants CFO and founder James Brooks explains:

-“Really, we’re in it together with our sellers.
-We provide them with advice on purchasing and marketing, spec sheets, and POS displays.”
+“We’re in it together with our sellers.
+We advise them on purchasing and marketing, spec sheets, and POS displays.

-“Today, we help 80-90% of our buyers create their orders through the wholesale channel.
+“Today, we help 80% to 90% of our buyers create orders through the wholesale channel.
 The terms are determined on a buyer-by-buyer basis.
-As a result, wholesale has doubled for us over the last two months on a per-week basis.”
+As a result, wholesale has doubled for us over the last two months.”

 Sometimes B2B needs to offer more than B2C.
 Sometimes, less.

 Everything comes down to the customers you serve.
-However, before we turn to serving the people who can make deals, it’s crucial to examine the people who can break them.
+However, before we turn to serving the people who can make deals, we must examine the people who can break them.

-Over ten years ago, Seth Godin introduced the idea of permission marketing to describe the “privilege (not the right) of delivering anticipated, personal and relevant messages to people who actually want to get them.”
+Over 10 years ago, Seth Godin introduced the idea of permission marketing to describe the “privilege (not the right) of delivering anticipated, personal and relevant messages to people who want to get them.”

 Even though Godin coined the term, the ethos of permission was far from original.
 How to be successful in life and how to market successfully have always had value at their core.
-Not value in the product per se — that should go without saying — but rather, value in advance of the product.
+Not value in the product per se—that should go without saying—but value in advance of the product.

 As far back as the early 1930s, BBDO VP and creative director John Caples wrote:

-“The best advertisements are those that appeal to the reader’s self-interest, that is, advertisements based on reader benefits.
-They offer readers something they want — and can get from you.”
+“The best advertisements appeal to the reader’s self-interest—that is, advertisements based on reader benefits.
+They offer readers something they want—and can get from you.”

 What was true then is still true today … only more so.

 As applied to B2B, this means generating leads through “supplier agnostic” sales collateral.
 That might sound like a strange concept, but customers are inherently self-interested.
-The traditional method of leading with content that elevates your product, your solution, or even your value proposition makes it about you.
+The traditional method of leading with content that elevates your product, solution, or value proposition makes it about you.